 Instruction, and the office of the NC Secretary of State, among others.

 The North Carolina Governor’s HBCU Internship Program began in 2015 and was created to connect students matriculating at North

 Carolina’s HBCUs with major Fortune 500 corporations throughout the state.

 The program provides interns with an immersive professional experience that will increase their competitiveness in the job market.
 In turn, corporations and businesses are directly exposed to a diverse pool of high-performing students with the ultimate goal of recruiting and retaining valuable talent within North Carolina.

-The office is also responsible for access programs (including College Foundation of North Carolina, a Pathways Partnership with all NC higher education, and the statewide Countdown to College program) and works closely with committees and educational agencies on policies related to minimum admissions and course requirements.
+Student Affairs is also responsible for access programs including the College Foundation of North Carolina, a Pathways Partnership with all NC higher education entities, and the statewide Countdown to College program.
+The Student Affairs team also works closely with system-wide committees and educational agencies on policies related to minimum admissions and course requirements.

 Student Affairs also works alongside the NCSEAA (North Carolina State Education Assistance Authority) to coordinate the distribution of student financial aid information and state awards.